 Autumn in the UK is a beautiful season.
 With the foliage changing from green to vibrant reds, oranges and yellows and clear, blue-sky days, it is also the perfect time to head off for a walk or walking holiday.
-Temperatures can drop, however, rain might threaten and the days are shorter so it’s important that you wear and pack the right walking kit in your rucksack.
+Although we often get those crisp blue-skies, temperatures can be a bit chillier, it can rain and the days are shorter so it’s important that you wear and pack the right walking kit in your rucksack.

 Guide to autumn walking clothes and kit

 Boots with grip: More robust summer walking boots will be fine for lower-level trails and balmy autumn days.
 Make sure they have ankle support for places where the ground is wet, muddy or slippery.
 When it’s very wet or you are walking in the hills and mountains, choose good quality winter walking boots that have aggressive grip and a waterproof lining such as Gore-Tex.
 You might also choose to wear stiffer three/four season walking boots.
 Ask for advice in a reputable outdoors clothing store.
 Boots choice does depend on the terrain and conditions so it’s always best to err on the side of caution.

 Layer it on: Lots of thin layers on your torso rather than one or two thicker layers offers a more effective way of staying warm.
 Start with a short or long-sleeved baselayer and then add a mid-layer, such as a light fleece, and then an outer layer, either a windproof softshell or a waterproof jacket, to suit the conditions.